gavinelliott/blog/src/content/blog/change-and-grow.md

 ---
 title: 'Change and grow'
-description: 'Reflecting on 5 years at DWP Digital and transitioning to a new role'
+description: 'Reflecting on team growth and transitioning to new opportunities.'
 pubDate: '2020-10-11'
 ---